alnibo/milestone-project-4-help-others/README.md

     }
     ```

-    - Go to IAM (Identity and Access Management where we can manage who can access our AMazon AWS services) and create a group
+5. Went to IAM (Identity and Access Management where we can manage who can access our AMazon AWS services) and created a group
-    - Create a policy, where we choose S3 Full Access, in Resource add the specific ARN and add the ARN again with '/*' at the end
+6. Created a policy, where we choose S3 Full Access, in Resource added the specific ARN and added the ARN again with '/*' at the end
-    - Attach created policy to group
+7. Attached created policy to group
-    - Create a user, enable Programmatic access and give group permission
+8. Createed a user, enable Programmatic access and gave group permission
-    - Download csv file with access keys (it is important to download them and safe them as you'll never be able to generate them again)
+9. Downloaded csv file with access keys
-    - Install following packages, which allow us to connect Django to S3 and add 'storages to the app in settings.py
+10. Installed following packages, which allow us to connect Django to S3 and add 'storages to the app in settings.py

     ```
     pip3 install django-storages
     pip3 install boto3
     ```

-    - Add the AWS S3 bucket details in the setting.py file:
+11. Added the AWS S3 bucket details in the setting.py file:

     ```
     AWS_S3_OBJECT_PARAMETERS = {